EvadeMaster/SaladBind-1/README.md

 ## ⚠️ Notice
 ### When will UnstableBind reach end-of-life?
-UnstableBind will reach a maturity state and will be archived on January 1st, 2023.
+UnstableBind will be archived on January 1st, 2023.

-### SaladBind Wiki is revived for historical purposes under CC-BY-SA 4.0 (same as WikiLit)

 ***This application is retired and not affiliated with Salad Technologies.***

-This repo will occasionally receive updates to the list of miners so they aren't too out-of-date. **You can do this yourself, too.
-Just go to /internal/miners.json, update the download link and variable "version" for the miner you want to update and submit a pull request.
-I will probably approve it within the day.**

 Support for this software is virtually non-existant at this point.
 You can use '-d' as a command line argument to debug independently.